peter027/InflammaPress.An-Open-Source-Framework-for-Quantifying-Inflammatory-Cytokine-Pressure-on-Organ-Dama/README.md

 Whether you're a researcher looking for early drug screening tools 🔬, or a fellow coder who loves transparency and open source 🤝, I'm thrilled to connect.
 Let's push the boundaries of biophysics together! 🚀

-Dimensional Analysis and Calibration Constant

-The model input “inflammatory factor difference” is expressed in units of millions of molecules (10⁶ molecules), rather than conventional mass concentration (pg/mL).
-The user-supplied value already incorporates a front-end conversion from concentration to particle count, which involves Avogadro’s constant (Nₐ ≈ 6.022×10²³ mol⁻¹) and the molecular weight M.